caseykneale/PickingALanguage2020/README.md

 | Desktop      | Stability      | GUI           | Win(best), Mac, Linux       | GC          | C#       |

 ### JVM
-I have fallen out of love with JVM based languages.
-Java used to be my primary language, but, once I became exposed to other languages and crossplatform support became a language requirement - I moved away from it.
+I had a falling out with JVM based languages.
+Java used to be my primary language.
+Once I became exposed to other languages and crossplatform support became a language requirement - it offered me less and less.
 There are some good things about Java, it's relatively easy to get a group of people to write idiomatic Java and have good coherence across projects.
 Back in the day, it was pretty fast (relatively speaking), but that's just not the case anymore.
 Scala is neat, some great tools are written in it.
-But, the second scariest code I've ever seen was written in Scala.
-That takes the cake for me - Scala is a little too "liberating", and as such, you can end up with scary syntax between teammates, projects, companies, etc. Don't ask me about the scariest code I've ever seen, all I can say is - it wasn't my own.
+The second scariest code I've ever seen was written in Scala.
+That takes the cake for me - Scala is a little too "liberating", and as such, you can end up with scary syntax between teammates, projects, companies, etc.

+Don't even ask about the scariest code I've ever seen, all I can say is - it wasn't my own.

 | Primary Need | Secondary Need | Tertiary Need | Platform                    | Okay With   | Language |
 |     :-:      | :-:            | :-:           | :-:                         | :-:         | :-:      |
 | JVM      | Maturity           | Libraries     | Mac, Win, Linux, Web        | GC          | Java     |
 | JVM | Functional Programming  | Parallelism   | Mac, Win, Linux, Web        | Complexity  | Scala    |

+# Wrapping up
+Pick a language based on your need.
+If you pick languages, or any tool, based on blog posts, or social media hype, you're probably going to get burned.
+Need first, account for resources available, then weigh the pro's and con's.
+Technological idealism does not exist in industry nor academia.
+If it did - there would be a single programming language right?
+My primary choices are based on "easy" to write stable and performant programs in.
+My secondaries are based on "do I have time to do this myself?".

+Word of warning.
+I encourage everyone to know enough about their field and the tools they use to not fall victim to choosing technology based on inability to do the work.
+Be curious.
+Engage in open source to learn as much as you can (and pad your resume/CV).
+Make cool things.
+If that doesn't work out, have has much fun as you can along the way!